Why Do My Teeth Hurt? Here Are Some Possible Reasons

 1. Tooth Decay

 Tooth decay is more commonly known as a cavity.
 Tooth decay isn’t always felt because it starts at the top and lingers on the sides of your teeth.
-It isn’t until the decay moves further into the tooth leading to infection (which often results in the need for a root canal), that a tooth ache and pain in gums emerge.
-Cavities are caused by bacteria that build up over time due to an unhealthy diet and poor dental hygiene.
+It isn’t until the decay moves further into the tooth leading to an infection (which often results in the need for a root canal).
+Cavities are caused by bacteria that builds up over time due to an unhealthy diet and poor dental hygiene.
 Luckily, cavities can usually be corrected with antibiotics and possibly a filling which is a simple, outpatient dental procedure.

 2. Sensitivity To Cold Or Hot Temperatures

-If you have a tooth sensitive to cold, It is possible that taking a sip of cold water or a bite of ice cream causes you to feel a quick, sharp pain in your mouth.
+It is possible that when taking a sip of cold water or a bite of ice cream causes you to feel a quick, sharp pain in your mouth.
 This may be the result of sensitive teeth.
 Tooth sensitivity occurs when your tooth enamel is worn thin.
-On the contrary, you may tooth nerve pain only when eating or drinking things that are hot.
-Teeth sensitive to extreme temperatures are most likely a sign of nerve damage, meaning you may need a root canal.
-If your sensitivity is mild, you can often ease the tooth pain by using a toothpaste that has potassium nitrate and/or stannous fluoride, such as the highly dentist-recommended Sensodyne.
-If the sensitivity is unbearable, you should make an appointment to see your dentist as soon as possible to receive proper treatment, especially if you are sensitive to hot temperatures.
+On the contrary, you may feel a similar pain only when eating or drinking things that are hot.
+This is most likely a sign of nerve damage meaning you may need a root canal.
+If your sensitivity is mild, you can often ease the pain by using a toothpaste that has potassium nitrate and/or stannous fluoride, such as the highly dentist recommended Sensodyne.
+If the sensitivity is unbearable, you should make an appointment to see your dentist as soon as possible to receive proper treatment; especially if you are sensitive to hot temperatures.

 3. Brushing Too Hard

 Yes, there is such a thing as brushing too much and too hard.
-When you brush using too much pressure, you are actually wearing away your tooth structure and your gum line.
+When you brush using too much pressure you are actually wearing away your tooth structure and your gum line.
 This can also lead to temperature sensitivity because the root of the tooth is more exposed.
-Unfortunately, there is no way to undo the damage that has already been done, but there are treatment options available if your teeth hurt, such as tooth-colored fillings.
+Unfortunately, there is no way to undo the damage that has already been done, but there are treatment options available such as tooth-colored fillings.

 4. Cracked or Damaged Tooth